thales-sz/backend-developer-test/README.md

 - `PUT /job/:job_id`: Edit a job posting draft (title, location, description).
 - `DELETE /job/:job_id`: Delete a job posting draft.
 - `PUT /job/:job_id/archive`: Archive an active job posting.

+### Bonus Questions

+1. Discuss scalability solutions for the job moderation feature under high load conditions.
+Consider that over time the system usage grows significantly, to the point where we will have thousands of jobs published every hour.
+Consider the API will be able to handle the requests, but the serverless component will be overwhelmed with requests to moderate the jobs.
+This will affect the database connections and calls to the OpenAI API.
+How would you handle those issues and what solutions would you implement to mitigate the issues?

+A: One approach is to horizontally scale the serverless component that handles job moderation.
+This involves adding more instances of the serverless component as the load increases.
+In addition, to reduce the load on the serverless component and the calls to the OpenAI API, you could implement a caching system for the moderation results between server instances, such as a Redis system with an SQS-like queue and also I would fine tune the queue.

+2. Propose a strategy for delivering the job feed globally with sub-millisecond latency.
+Consider now that we need to provide a low latency endpoint that can serve the job feed content worldwide.
+Using AWS as a cloud provider, what technologies would you need to use to implement this feature and how would you do it?

+A: The approahc is utilize Amazon CloudFront, AWS's global content delivery network (CDN) service.
+CloudFront caches content at edge locations around the world, reducing latency by serving content from the nearest edge location to the user.
+We can also configure CloudFront to cache the job feed content and serve it globally with low latency.

+## Notes

+- Feel free to ask me any doubt at: thales.souz@outlook.com

 ## License